 What to Expect Here

-Please come back here for daily updates on the school closure and events at WPS schools as we navigate the COVID-19 crisis at Watervliet Public Schools.
+Please come back here for updates on the school closure and events at WPS schools as we navigate the COVID-19 crisis at Watervliet Public Schools.

 A Message From Superintendent Seager

 As this pandemic unfolds, we want you to know that the Family of Watervliet Public Schools remains here to serve and support our community - students, staff and families.
 We are all in this together and our team at Watervliet Public Schools is committed to doing our part to get through this crisis together.

 Our team of professional and hard-working administrators is grinding continuously through this crisis to make sure we keep our families, students and community updated.
 Routine updates will be posted here, along with critical releases of information and guidance.
 This is a continuously-unfolding event and we are committed to keeping you updated as best we can.

 Our teachers are keeping instructional resources available so our students can continue to grow and learn and stay mentally sharp.
 While the work they are providing is not "mandatory", it is vital to help our students stay connected to learning and not slide back academically.
 Please encourage your children to stay engaged with the materials our teachers are creating.

 Additionally, our Food Service and Transportation workers are busy every day preparing and delivering two meals each day to our sheltered students.
 Below is a link to the schedule for this meal service.
 Please, do not hesitate to take advantage of this service - even if you don't consider yourself "food insecure".
 If this crisis goes sideways, you will want to save up on the food you have in your freezers and refrigerators for as long as possible.

 Finally, our custodial and maintenance workers are busy sanitizing, cleaning and maintaining our facilities so they are safe and ready when our students return.
 Their efforts are critical to the well-being of our school and school community.